 20: Kathrani A, Lee H, White C, Catchpole B, Murphy A, German A, Werling D,

 Allenspach K. Association between nucleotide oligomerisation domain two (Nod2)

 gene polymorphisms and canine inflammatory bowel disease.
 Vet Immunol

 2014 Jun 26.
 PubMed PMID: 25017709.

-Brian teaches the core immunology component on the undergraduate BVetMed course as well as contributing to immunology teaching on the BSc Bioveterinary Sciences and BSc Veterinary Pathology courses.
-He is the Teaching Co-ordinator for the Department of Pathobiology and Population Sciences and the Director of Assessment (pre-clinical).
+Brian is the Teaching Coordinator for the department of Pathobiology and Population Sciences as well as the Director of Assessment (pre-clinical and postgraduate).
+He teaches the core immunology component on the undergraduate BVetMed course as well as contributing to immunology teaching on the BSc Bioveterinary Sciences and BSc Comparative Pathology courses.

 At The Royal Veterinary College we have established a national canine diabetes register.
 This includes a database of clinical information and an archive of residual samples.
 This diabetic register is used as part of ongoing research into the causes of this disease.

 Canine leptospirosis: Improving diagnostics and understanding of the epidemiology of disease in UK dogs

 The project, co-sponsored by BBSRC and MSD, aims to improve the diagnostics of Leptospirosis in canids.